aaronbloomfield/ccc/hws/auction/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.

 ### Task 1: Auction contract

 You are going to create and deploy a decentralized auction smart contract.
 The contract you will be creating will allow for a decentralized auction for NFTs.

-The intended flow is as follows:
+This section is meant as a high-level overview of the process; the detailed specifications are in the next two sections.

-- Each Auctioneer contract has a single NFT Manager that manages all of its NFTs; that NFT Manager is created in the constructor.
+- Each Auctioneer contract has a single ERC-721 compliant NFT Manager that manages all of its NFTs; that NFT Manager is created in the constructor.
 Any user can get the NFT manager via a call to `nftmanager()`.
-    - The user has to create the NFT there using the standard methods from the NFTmanager contract that we saw in the Tokens assignment
+    - The user has to create the NFT on that contract using the standard methods from the NFTmanager contract that we saw in the Tokens assignment
     - Once the NFT is minted, the Auctioneer has to be approved, via the `approve()` function on the NFT manager, to take control of the NFT
     - So the expected function calls for this part are:
         - On the `Auctioneer` contract: call `nftmanager()` to get the address of the NFT Manager
         - On that `NFTmanager` contract: call `mintWithURI()` to create the NFT
         - On that `NFTmanager` contract: call `approve()` to allow the Auctioneer to take control of that NFT
         - (Note that the above two lines are the only ones needed to be called on the NFT Manager contract for an auction; all successive calls are on the Auctioneer contract)
-- Anybody can then start an auction via the `startAuction()` function, and involves setting the auction duration, reserve (minimum) price, and various other parameters.
+- The user can then start an auction via the `startAuction()` function, and this involves setting the auction duration, reserve (minimum) price, and various other parameters.
 If this function does not revert, then the auction will start.
     - The person who started the auction is called the 'initiator'
-    - If the Auctioneer can't transfer the NFT ownership to itself, the function should revert
+    - If the Auctioneer can't transfer the NFT ownership to itself, the function reverts
-    - A diagram for this process, including the interaction with the NFTManager contract, is shown below
+    - A diagram for this process, including the interaction with the NFTManager contract, is shown below (in the next section)
 - The reserve price is the minimum bid that is considered acceptable for this auction.
 To make life easier, we can just start out the auction amount at the reserve price.
 Keep in mind that all monetary amounts are in wei.
 - Anybody can bid on the auction -- a bid is placed by transferring ETH to the Auctioneer contract via a call to `placeBid()`, and specifying which auction it is for via a parameter to that function call
     - This function should revert if: